 Patients and citizens will have access to improved screening, diagnostics and treatments, while increasing their participation in clinical trials.

-Scope: Ukraine has a very high cancer burden with more than 155 000 new diagnoses every year.
+Scope: Ukraine has a very high cancer burden with more than 155,000 new diagnoses every year.
 The country has also one of the highest childhood cancer mortality rates globally.
 Disparities in access and quality of cancer care in Ukraine were high before Russia's unprovoked aggression and worsened because of the conflict, which has also led to increased cancer mortality and morbidity, due to discontinuation of treatments and shortage of medical supplies.

 Proposals should address all of the following:

-A capacity-building programme should be set up between EU Member States/Associated Countries and Ukraine, in order to support Ukraine to develop or to further improve research & innovation-related capacities of future or existing Cancer Infrastructures.
+A research capacity-building programme should be set up between EU Member States/Associated Countries and Ukraine, in order to support Ukraine to develop or to further improve research & innovation-related capacities of future or existing Cancer Infrastructures.

 The capacity building programme should include the following components:

-Development of a joint-training programme, including distance-learning modules
+Development of a joint-research training programme, including distance-learning modules

-Twinning activities, including staff-exchange for the implementation of targeted research projects and access to cutting-edge services
+Twinning research activities, including staff-exchange for the implementation of targeted research projects and access to cutting-edge services

 The capacity building programme should cover at least the following areas;